ImperialCollegeLondon/ECRI-RCDS-Hackathon/README.md

 - Naïve method is loop-based method to calculate the correlation of each column with the sale price.

 - Optimized method is (vectorized computational method?) with pandas corrwith() function.

+## Sustainability

+- Based on estimation of emissions for naïve method and optimized method, observe the sustainability of the code.